acquia/cloud-hooks/README.md

 Example: When you use the Workflow page to drag files from Prod to Dev, the files-copy hook will be run like:

     post-files-copy mysite prod dev

+### initial-site-deploy

+The initial-site-deploy hook is run the first time a site is deployed on a server.

+Usage: initial-site-deploy site target-env

+* site: The site name.
+This is the same as the Acquia Cloud username for the site.
+* target-env: The environment the site is deployed on.

+This hook is a good time to carry out one-time set up tasks for your site when it is first deployed on a server.
+For example, if you need to set up firewall rules for the site with the server's IP address.